-- 1. The University runs the first half hour of the meeting by: focusing on the Collaborative Design-Build (CDB) process, providing project specific information, and answering questions. - 2.
-The Proposer runs the second half hour of the meeting, which focuses on schedule, budget and design direction.
-The Trustees' role in this second half hour of the meeting is to provide information as necessary and allow for changes to the Final RFP.
+- 1. The University runs the first half hour meeting by: focusing on the Collaborative Design-Build (CDB) process, providing project specific information, and review the RFP in framework and detail. - 2.
+The Proposer runs the second half hour meeting, which focuses on questions, clarifications and proposed changes to the RFP.
+The Trustees' role in this second half hour meeting is to provide information as necessary and allow for changes to the Final RFP.

 After the pre-proposal meetings the Trustees issue the Final RFP to the proposers; each Proposer is required to adhere to all of the Trustees' requirements of this Final RFP.
-The Trustees will then conduct and score the interviews.